ucsf-web-services/ucsf_pattern_library/source/_patterns/03-organisms/teaser-sections/featured-location.md

 # Featured Location
 ---

----
-state: inprogress
----

 ### Description
-This is an example of a featured location.
+This is an example of a featured location list.

 ### Usage
-Featured locations are meant to highlight a central location.
-Use if you're encouraging people to come to your physical address.
+Featured locations are meant to highlight one or more locations.
+Use if you're encouraging people to come to one or more physical addresses.

 ### Accessibility Considerations
 Many concepts are communicated more effectively with the addition of illustrations, maps, charts, etc. Please ensure accessibility by testing the whole page, including this element, in context.